Advance rulings for tariff classification

 Who can request an advance ruling

-- A person who is authorized to account for the imported goods in question, e.g. a customs broker (in accordance with paragraph 32(6)(a) or subsection 32(7) of the Customs Act -- see Memorandum D1-6-1, Authority to Act as Agent)
+- Persons who are authorized to account for goods under paragraph 32(6)(a) or subsection 32(7) of the Customs Act (the Act)

 How to request an advance ruling